Branch-and-bound for biobjective mixed-integer linear programming: Biobjective BB

 \section{Biobjective BB}

-In this section we discuss the specifics of how the different components of single objective BB --- presolve/preprocessing, node processing, and branching, can each be extended to the biobjective setting.
+We now discuss the extension of the remaining major aspects of \bb{} to the biobjective setting.
+In particular, we discuss the specifics of how the different components of single objective BB --- presolve/preprocessing, node processing, and branching, can each be extended to the biobjective setting.
 We then briefly discuss optional additions to our basic biobjective BB procedure.